-8 UTILITY FOR WEEK TWO AND BEYOND
+UTILITY FOR WEEK 2 AND BEYOND.

-Generally beyond a lead time of seven days, the CFSv2 exhibits more run-to-run variability, providing a less consistent signal for an event (i.e. no vertical stripe on the chart).
-However, if SCP >= 1 grid counts are accumulated from run to run, better signals emerge for some events beyond the first week.
+Generally beyond a lead time of 7 days, the CFSv2 exhibits more run-to-run variability, providing a less consistent signal for an event (i.e., no vertical stripe on the chart).
+However, if $SCP \ge 1$ grid counts are accumulated from run to run, then better signals emerge for some events beyond the first week.
 These events demonstrate the benefit of using past CFSv2 runs in a time-lagged ensemble approach.
-To illustrate this utility, the lead time is switched to the y-axis, with each run of the CFSv2 along parallel diagonals (Fig. 12).
+To illustrate this utility, the lead time is switched to the y axis, with each run of the CFSv2 along parallel diagonals (Fig. 12).
 Although there are few vertical stripes beyond day 10, there is a clear indication of the seasonality of severe weather.
-Taking a running (with respect to decreasing lead time) sum of all forecast SCP >= 1 grid counts verifying on the same day (Fig. 13) shows the strong seasonality of CFSv2 ensemble-mean of accumulated SCP >= 1, with the largest accumulated values peaking during June over the CONUS.
-Embedded in the plot are vertical spikes where runs of the CFSv2 have exhibited particularly favorable conditions (compared to a two-week window) for severe weather over multiple runs (Fig. 14).
-Removing the mean of a two-week window around each forecast day produces a forecast anomaly plot that reveals vertical stripes where forecast SCP counts have accumulated from multiple model runs (Fig. 15), indicating a
+Taking a running (with respect to decreasing lead time) sum of all forecast SCP \geq 1 grid counts verifying on the same day (Fig. 13) shows the strong seasonality of the CFSv2 ensemble mean of accumulated SCP \geq 1, with the largest accumulated values peaking during June over the CONUS.
+Embedded in the plot are vertical spikes where runs of the CFSv2 have exhibited particularly favorable conditions